Butterfinger Candy Bar Copycat (Gluten-Free)

 Step 2: Make the Butterfinger Layer

-In a small saucepan over low/medium heat, add 3/4 cup peanut butter, 1/3 cup maple syrup, 1 teaspoon molasses, and 1 teaspoon vanilla extract.
-Continually stir until smooth.
-Spread this mixture over the baked chocolate cookie layer, pressing down gently to form an even layer.
+In a saucepan over low to medium heat, stir together 3/4 cup peanut butter, 1/3 cup maple syrup, 1 teaspoon molasses, and 1 teaspoon vanilla extract until smooth and just warmed through.
+Take it off the heat before it starts bubbling, then fold in the crushed cornflakes until evenly coated.
+Spread the mixture over the cooled cookie layer and press it down gently so it sticks.

 Crushing the cornflakes in plastic bag with a rolling pin.